-Type of tenure arrangement Maximum term Purpose for which tenure may be granted Lease As per statutory requirements walkways, pathways, bridges, causeways observation platforms, signs bicycle/boat hire or similar work sheds or storage sheds required in connection with the maintenance of the land toilets temporary erection or use of any building or structure necessary to enable a filming project to be carried out Licence As per statutory requirements walkways, pathways, bridges, causeways observation platforms, signs bicycle/boat hire or similar work sheds or storage sheds required in connection with the maintenance of the land toilets temporary erection or use of any building or structure necessary to enable a filming project to be carried out Short-term licence As per statutory requirements the playing of a musical instrument, or singing, for fee or reward, engaging in a trade or business, such as bicycle/boat hire or scientific studies and surveys or similar the playing of a lawful game or sport, the delivery of a public address,
+Type of tenure Maximum term Examples of purposes for which tenure may be granted arrangement Lease As per statutory requirements walkways, pathways, bridges, causewaysobservation platforms, signs information kiosk kiosk selling light refreshments (but not restaurants) bicycle/boat hire or similar work sheds or storage sheds required in connection with the maintenance of the land toilets temporary erection or use of any building or structure necessary to enable a filming project to be carried out Licence As per statutory requirements walkways, pathways, bridges, causeways roquironiento observation platforms, signs Information kiosk Kiosk selling light refreshments (but not restaurants) Bicycle/boat hire or similar work sheds or storage sheds required in connection with the maintenance of the land • toilets temporary erection or use of any building or structure necessary to enable a filming project to be carried out

-Type of tenure arrangement Maximum term Purpose for which tenure may be granted commercial photographic sessions, picnics and private celebrations such as weddings and family gatherings, filming sessions, including the temporary erection or use of any building or structure necessary to enable a filming project to be carried out.
-Other estates This PoM allows the council to grant 'an estate' over community land for the provision of public utilities and work associated with or ancillary to public utilities and provision services, or connections for premises adjoining the community land to a facility of the council or public utility provider on the community land in accordance with the LG Act.
+Short-term licence As per statutory requirements • the playing of a musical instrument, or singing, for fee or reward engaging in a trade or business, such as bicycle/boat hire or scientific studies and surveys or similar the playing of a lawful game or sport the delivery of a public address commercial photographic sessions picnics and private celebrations such as weddings and family gatherings • filming sessions, including the temporary erection or use of any building or structure necessary to enable a filming project to be carried out Other estates This PoM allows the council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities and provision of services, or connections for premises adjoining the community land to a facility of the council or public utility provider on the community land in accordance with the LG Act.

-Table 9 - Leases, licences and other estates and purposes for which they may be granted for community land categorised as Natural Area - Foreshore.
+Table 6 - Leases, licences and other estates and purposes for which they may be granted for community land categorised as Natural Area - Foreshore.

-8.6 Management framework for reserves categorised as Natural Area - Foreshore
+6.5 Management framework for reserves categorised as Natural Area - Foreshore

-The Action Plan (Table 10) is prepared in accordance with Section 36 of the LG Act and identifies the:
+The Action Plan (Table 7) is prepared in accordance with Section 36 of the LG Act and identifies the: